Researcher Profiles

 PROJECT SUMMARY

 Our project directly tests whether blocking inflammation in humans stops clonal expansion and prevents blood cancer.
-First, we will study people who are born with mutations that lead to less inflammation and test whether they have less clonal expansion and less blood cancer.
+First, we studied people who are born with mutations that lead to less inflammation and test whether they have less clonal expansion and less blood cancer.
 If this is true, then medications that decreasing inflammation may be a treatment for patients with clonal hematopoiesis.
+We have performed this analysis in ~5,000 individuals with clonal hematopoiesis and identified that germline genetic mutations in specific pathways (for example TNF-alpha) appear to have specific effects on different CHIP driver mutations.
+A manuscript describing this work is in revision at Nature Aging.
+We are very excited by this line of inquiry and are working to expand this analysis to larger datasets beyond the funded period with the support of NIH funding.